-Percentage of people living below the poverty line: 33%
+Percentage of people living below the international poverty line: 21.3%

-India is the world’s second-most populous country with over 1.2 billion people many of who rely on an estimated 1.2 million working horses, donkeys and mules to support them work the land.
+India is the world’s second-most populous country with over 1.3 billion people, many of whom rely on an estimated 1.1 million working horses, donkeys and mules to support them work the land.
 Over a quarter of a million people survive on earnings as low as 27-30 Indian rupees (around 30p) a day.

 Each working equine animal supports an average of six people, but many families who depend on working horses, donkeys and mules for a living face real problems rearing them.
 Animals often become sick due to a lack of proper food and clean water - their owners simply can’t afford to provide it - and difficult terrain and climate create a tough environment.
 So while these working animals play a major part in agriculture and transport, financial pressures often force owners to overwork them.

 In 2015-16, we plan to reach 280,000 working horses, donkeys and mules across 32 districts.